 I then attended the University of Surrey and studied for my BA in Languages and Contemporary Cultures.
 As part of my degree, I worked in the European department of a German investment bank and as a translator for a well-known German automotive manufacturer at one of their Spanish production plants.
 After graduating with First Class Honours, I attended the University of Bath, where I studied for my MA in Interpreting and Translating.

-I have experience working as an in-house translator with one of Europe's largest langauge service providers and I now run my own business working as a freelance translator and language teacher.
+I have experience working as an in-house translator with one of Europe's largest langauge service providers and I have been running my own business since 2014, working as a freelance translator and project manager.
 I am the proud recipient of the ITI's John Hayes Prize 2018, awarded for the best performance in the MITI translation assessment.

 When I'm not busy working, I can often be found in one of a few places:

 At the side of a netball court, coaching the ladies of Priors Hall Park Netball Club;